daniel-gil/notifications-client/notify/README.md

         -r, --retrials=2        Maximal number of retrials when receives an error sending a notification -m, --messages=100      Maximal number of messages to be processed per interval -l, --loglevel=info     Log level.
 Valid values: trace, debug, info, warn, error, panic, fatal
+        -t, --timeout=5s        Timeout used for flushing Stdin Channel and Message Channel on terminate the application
 ```

 We can also use the `--help` flag to obtain more help: